Emp5r0R/Secure-The-Throne/content/posts/1742495331851-Travel-Walkthrough(HTB)/index.md

 ```
-- Surprisingly there are three ports open with 433 being the unusal .
+- Surprisingly there are three ports open with 433 being the unusal.
-- Nmap scan reveals the domain names/Host names.
+- Nmap scan reveals the domain name/host names.
 - There are some interesting information that I stumbled upon while on the reconnaissance process
 	> I learnt about `hello@travel.htb` from the home page of port 80
 	> There is some pretty good filter on the `email` subscribe field